Loie Fuller: Career

-Fuller held many patents related to stage lighting including chemical compounds for creating color gel and the use of chemical salts for luminescent lighting and garments (stage costumes US Patent 518347).
-She attempted to create a patent of her Serpentine Dance as she hoped to stop imitators from taking her choreography and even claiming to be her.
-Fuller submitted a written description of her dance to the United States Copyright Office; however, a US Circuit Court judge ended up denying Fuller's request for an injunction, as the Serpentine Dance told no story and was therefore not eligible for copyright protection.
-At that time dance was only protected if it qualified as "dramatic" and Fuller's dance was too abstract for this qualification.
-The precedent set by Fuller's case remained in place from 1892 until 1976, when Federal Copyright Law explicitly extended protection to choreographic works.
+Fuller was also a member of the Société astronomique de France (French Astronomical Society).
+Fuller patented many of her innovations in stage lighting, including the use of chemical compounds for creating color gel, and the application of chemical salts to luminescent lighting and garments.

-One notorious imitator was Lord Yarmouth, later 7th Marquess of Hertford, who performed the Serpentine Dance in England and the colonies under the stage name of ‘Mademoiselle Roze’.
-Fuller supported other pioneering performers, such as fellow United States-born dancer Isadora Duncan.
+Fuller supported other pioneering performers, such as Sada Yacco and fellow United States-born dancer Isadora Duncan.
 Fuller helped Duncan ignite her European career in 1902 by sponsoring independent concerts in Vienna and Budapest.

-Loie Fuller's original stage name was "Louie".
-In modern French "L'ouïe" is the word for a sense of hearing.
-When Fuller reached Paris she gained a nickname which was a pun on "Louie"/"L'ouïe".
-She was renamed "Loïe" - this nickname is a corruption of the early or Medieval French "L'oïe", a precursor to "L'ouïe", which means "receptiveness" or "understanding".
-She was also referred to by the nickname "Lo Lo Fuller".
+Personal life

+Fuller met her romantic partner of over 30 years, Gab Sorère, in the mid-1890s.
+Sorère was born Gabrielle Bloch, the daughter of wealthy French bankers, in 1870, and took the name Gab Sorère in 1920.
+Bloch first saw Fuller perform at the age of 14, and by 1898 Fuller and Bloch were living together.
+Fuller and Bloch's lesbian relationship initially attracted some attention in the press, as Bloch dressed exclusively in menswear and was eight years Fuller's junior.
+Press coverage of their relationship declined over time.

-Fuller formed a close friendship with Queen Marie of Romania; their extensive correspondence has been published.
-Fuller, through a connection at the United States embassy in Paris played a role in arranging a United States loan for Romania during World War I. Later, during the period when the future Carol II of Romania was alienated from the Romanian royal family and living in Paris with his mistress Magda Lupescu, she befriended them; they were unaware of her connection to Carol's mother Marie.
-Fuller initially advocated to Marie on behalf of the couple, but later schemed unsuccessfully with Marie to separate Carol from Lupescu.
-With Queen Marie and American businessman Samuel Hill, Fuller helped found the Maryhill Museum of Art in rural Washington state, which has permanent exhibits about her career.
+Fuller met Crown Princess Marie of Romania, later to become Queen Marie, in 1902, at a performance in Bucharest.
+Marie and Fuller became close friends and maintained an extensive correspondence.
+Their relationship was the subject of scandalous rumors, alleging that Fuller and Queen Marie were lovers.
+Fuller, through a connection at the United States embassy in Paris, played a role in arranging a United States loan for Romania during World War I.

+Fuller befriended the future Carol II of Romania when he was living in Paris with his mistress Magda Lupescu and alienated from the Romanian royal family.
+The couple remained unaware of Fuller's relationship with Carol's mother Marie.
+Fuller first advocated on their behalf to Marie, but she later schemed unsuccessfully with Marie to separate Carol from Lupescu.
+With Queen Marie and the American businessman Samuel Hill, Fuller helped found the Maryhill Museum of Art in rural Washington state, which has permanent exhibits about her career.

+Later years and death

-Fuller occasionally returned to America to stage performances by her students, the "Fullerets" or Muses, but spent the end of her life in Paris.
-She died of pneumonia at the age of 65 on January 1, 1928, in Paris, two weeks shy of her 66th birthday.
-She was cremated and buried in the columbarium of the Père-Lachaise cemetery (site No. 5382) in Paris.
+Fuller occasionally returned to America to stage performances by her students, the "Fullerets" or Muses, but spent most of her final years in Paris.
+There she died of pneumonia at the age of 65 on January 1, 1928, two weeks shy of her 66th birthday.
+She was cremated and her remains placed in the columbarium of the Père-Lachaise cemetery (site No. 5382) in Paris.